Roman-Port/LogDB/README.md

 # LogDB
 LogDB is an ultra fast write once, read many database.
 It can quickly write entries to the database by date, however they cannot be removed or edited.

+# Warning
+LogDB is still in development and old database files will probably fail to work in a few commits.
+Don't use at the moment.

 ## Features
 * Ultra fast, indexed, realtime writes.
 * Read/Search database by date very quickly